-While you’ll see many plans offer monthly packages, backing up data should really be viewed as a long term investment versus one that is month to month.
-You’ll count your lucky stars knowing you have backup in place when the day comes that your computer either stops working or gets hacked.
+While you’ll see many plans offer monthly packages, backing up data should really be viewed as a long-term investment versus one that is month-to-month.
+You’ll count your lucky stars knowing you have a backup in place when the day comes that your computer either stops working or gets hacked.

 iCloud can be set to back up your Mac (or PC) as well as your iPhone and toggle back and forth between the two.
 If you are an apple user, the seamless backing up through all your devices is an advantage.

 Apple provides every user with 5GB of free iCloud storage.
 Most people will back up apps, images, videos, or documents.
 However, as you can image, you can easily reach the 5GB limit real fast considering how large video file can be and add up.
 Additional storage starts at $0.99 per month for 50GB in the US.

 With Apple One, you can also bundle iCloud storage with other Apple services including Apple Music, Apple TV+, Apple Arcade, and Fitness+.

 Dropbox is a favorite here with the CyberGuy team as it not only provides cloud storage, but easily allows for file sharing, content collaboration and lets users store and access files on multiple devices from anywhere.
 Another great feature with the Professional plan is that DropBox will allow you to revert to an earlier version of your documents, in the event you make a mistake and need to start over.
 We love this feature!